The Interobjective Presentation of Disappearance

 The eerie presence of the multi-sensual artworks in Coda points out that there is no nature that could serve as a counterpoint to representation, an essence intended to be rescued.
 In other words, no separate green environment that is entirely independent from us exists, only the functionality of the Earth System and the threatening operation of dark ecology exist.

-Therefore, no eco-artistic exercise should represent non-existing, idealised nature, but approach Anthropocene ecology in which the arts themselves are included.
+Therefore, no eco-artistic exercise should represent non-existing, idealized nature, but approach Anthropocene ecology in which the arts themselves are included.

 Remains of burnt trees, shocking sounds of fleeing birds: fragmented aesthetic manifestations of the Anthropocene as a hyperobject, which still represent the complexity of the Anthropocene due to their eerie zone.